flusio/Flus/docs/development.md

 $ make setup
 ```

-It will copy the `env.sample` file to `.env` and call the flusio CLI to
+It will copy the `env.sample` file to `.env` and call the Flus CLI to
 configure the database.
 If you need to, you can change the environment
 variables in the `.env` file.
 The `SMTP_` variables should be set to be used
 with an existing email account.

-Now, you should be able to access flusio at [localhost:8000](http://localhost:8000).
+Now, you should be able to access Flus at [localhost:8000](http://localhost:8000).

 The containers can be stopped and cleaned with: